google/WebFundamentals/src/content/en/fundamentals/push-notifications/permission-ux.md

 as high bounce rates, this is a solid option as it targets regular viewers without annoying drive-by visitors.

-On my personal site I have a toggle switch for push messaging in the footer.
+On my personal site, I have a toggle switch for push messaging in the footer.

 ![Example of Gauntface.com push notification toggle in footer.](./images/ux-examples/gauntface/gauntface-intro.png)